- It can save you money (instead of buying seedlings, or buying new seed all the time)

 Join the Growing Home Community to check out our list of recommended Australian Seed Companies.
 The group is free, and hosted on Facebook.
 The list is in the File section, or use the search function.

-So these plants can be self-pollinated, cross-pollinated, or sometimes both.
+Edible plants can be self-pollinated, cross-pollinated, or sometimes both.

 - Self-pollinated plants – Pollen is not transferred from one flower to another.
 The process occurs within each flower.
 The flowers have both male and female plant parts and pollination occurs successfully within the single bloom.
 These plants include lettuce, peas, beans and tomatoes.